-The economic developments in the current year have been described in detail in the Economic Survey, which was placed in the House earlier this week.
-Therefore, I will confine my remarks to a few key feature of our economic performance.
+3. The economic developments in the current year have been described in detail in the Economic Survey, which was placed in the House earlier this week.
+Therefore, I will confine my remarks to a few key features of our economic performance.

-\ Lok Sabha Debate, 28.2.1986, cc.
-295-342.

-Growth in GNP in 1985-86 is expected to be between 4.50 and 5 per cent, which is close to the target envisaged in the Seventh Five Year Plan.
-This is a distinct improvement over the 3.50 per cent growth estimated for 1984-85.
+- 4. Growth in GNP in 1985-86 is expected to be between 4.5 and 5 per cent, which is close to the target envisaged in the Seventh Five Year Plan.
+This is a distinct improvement over the 3.5 per cent growth estimated for 1984-85.
 In contrast to the disappointing agricultural performance in 1984-85, when net output is estimated to have declined by 1 per cent, growth this year is anticipated to be about 3 per cent.
-Foodgrains production had fallen to 146 million ton in 1984-85.
-Despite drought in several parts of the country, we expect food output to be about 150 million ton in the current year.

-After a slow start, industrial production has picked up and the rate of growth in October and November 1985 exceeded 8 per cent.
+Foodgrains production had fallen to 146 million tonnes in 1984-85.
+Despite drought in several parts of the country, we expect food output to be about 150 million tonnes in the current year. - 5.
+After a slow start, industrial production has picked up and the rate of growth in October and November, 1985 exceeded 8 per cent.
 For the financial year as a whole it is expected that the growth rate will be close to 7 per cent.
-The acceleration in growth of industrial output largely reflects higher product in the manufacturing sector, which had shown low rates of growth in the previous three years.
-It is heartening that the production response to changes in industrial policy has been positive.
+The acceleration in growth of industrial output largely reflects higher production in the manufacturing sector, which had shown low rates of growth in the previous three years.
+It is heartening that the production response to changes in industrial policy has been positive. - 6.
 An important priority of the Government is to improve the functioning of the infrastructure sectors.
 I am glad to inform the House that in the first ten months, thermal power generation registered an increase of more than 15 per cent over the corresponding period of 1984.
 Railway freight has also recorded a commendable increase of 9 per cent in the first eight months of this financial year.
 This is double the annual average rate of increase during the Sixth Plan.
-Despatches of coal increased by 10 per cent in the first eight months.

-The increase in the Wholesale Price Index in the current year up to 8 February 1986 was 3.4 per cent as against 5.4 per cent last year.
+Despatches of coal increased by 10 per cent in the first eight months, - 7.
+The increase in the Wholesale Price Index in the current year upto 8th February, 1986, was 3.4 per cent as against 5.4 per cent last year.
 Among items of particular interest to the consumer, the largest increase in wholesale prices has taken place in wheat, pulses, fruits and vegetables, eggs, fish, meat, sugar and gur.
-On the other hand, prices of rice, condiments and spices, tea, coffee and edible oils have remained stable or have actually declined.
+On the other hand, prices of rice, condiments and spices, tea, coffee and edible oils have remained stable or have actually declined. - 8.
 The House will recall that the last Budget ushered in major reforms in our system of direct taxes.
 At that time, many a prophets of doom had prophesied that revenues will fall and buoyancy of the tax system, such as it was, will be further eroded.
 Exactly the opposite has happened.
 Collections from major taxes have increased by 22 per cent over the previous year, which is the highest increase in a decade.
 Collections have also exceeded Budget Estimates by a large margin.
 What is even more pertinent is the 36 per cent increase (over Budget Estimates) in personal income taxes.
 In the current year, we have succeeded in reversing the declining trend in the ratio of direct taxes of GNP.

-This is a testimony to the soundness of our strategy of increasing revenue yields through a combination of reasonable rates, simpler procedures and strong enforcement of tax laws.
+9. This is a testimony to the soundness of our strategy of increasing revenue yields through a combination of reasonable rates, simpler procedures and strong enforcement of tax laws.
 We have raised more from the rich by way of income-tax, and not less.
 The proof of fiscal policy is, not in empty theorising, but in the revenue that it generates.